Like most brands these days, Diageo has jumped on the Game of thrones bandwagon and brought out eight select bottlings to celebrate its eighth series.

 Vanilla takes over and becomes the lading flavour.
 It is rich and elegant, with lots of oak wood and spice.

-The palate is delicious, with big, bold notes of sea salt and apple blossom.
+The palate on this Game of Thrones Whisky is delicious, with big, bold notes of sea salt and apple blossom.
 The light er floral tones add a lovely delicate sounding board for the salt and vanilla to bounce off.

 The wood of the casks takes over and brings in a slightly warming note.
 It is full of cinnamon and nutmeg, with tannins and loads of vanilla.